openrewrite/rewrite-docs/changelog/8-1-1-Release.md

 To support this new functionality, **we've had to redesign the `JavaTemplate` API**.
 New methods, such as `matches()` and `matcher()`, have been introduced for templating matching (similar to Java's regex functionality).
 Furthermore, the builder now produces context-free templates by default.
 If a template requires context sensitivity, the `contextSensitive()` method of the builder must be invoked.

-**You will need to update all references to `JavaTemplate` in your recipes.** The [migration recipe](#migrating-your-recipes) should help you get started with this.
+**You will need to update all references to `JavaTemplate` in your recipes.** You will need to:

-TODO: We need a better explanation for what needs to change.
-The below example doesn't provide enough of an explanation for how someone would know this.
+1. Double-check whether or not `contextSensitive()` makes sense for your recipe.
+It is added by defualt – but if your recipe doesn't refer to the surrounding code and, instead, only refers to template parameters or statically available elements like classes and static methods, you can remove it.

+2. Determine what type of `Cursor` should go into the `JavaTemplate.apply()` method.
+Typically this should be `getCursor()`.
+However, if the `J` instance is updated in the method, the cursor on this visitor will need to be updated.
+In that case, you should use [updateCursor](https://github.com/openrewrite/rewrite/blob/v8.1.1/rewrite-core/src/main/java/org/openrewrite/TreeVisitor.java#L158-L169) instead.

+The [migration recipe](#migrating-your-recipes) will help you get started with this.

 **Example**: